AbouSeck/Devops-Journey/README.md

 # Devops-Journey
-This will be the main repository for all my test and tutorials for my DevOps Learning journey

 In this branch, we have a simple Springboot CRUD webapp using Mysql and a Rest API.

 This project contains :